 Ex-Black Fern rugby captain Farah Palmer is one of New Zealand's least recognisable sports champions.
 In her 35-test career she was on the losing side just once – a five-point loss to England in Auckland in 2001.
 She played for New Zealand for a decade while studying for a doctorate at the University of Otago and lecturing at Massey University.

 In 2016, Palmer became the first woman elected to the board of New Zealand Rugby – a significant milestone for women in elite sports administration.
-Another female sports administrator, New Zealand-raised Raelene Castle, was the first woman to lead a major male-dominated sporting code in Australia when she became CEO of Rugby Australia at the beginning of 2018.
+Another female sports administrator, New Zealander Raelene Castle, became the first woman to lead a major male-dominated sporting code in Australia when she was appointed as chief executive of Rugby Australia in 2018.

 Using this item

 New Zealand Herald

 Permission of the New Zealand Herald must be obtained before any re-use of this image.